This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 Triggering Managed Subscription Billings

-With managed subscriptions, you may present customers with your own unique UI to trigger additional charges, or in some cases - with customer approval - you may charge them without ever requiring them to see or click anything (e.g. if your CSM or account manager obtains verbal approval or an e-mail message from the customer).
+With managed subscriptions, you may present customers with your own unique UI to trigger additional charges, or in some cases--with customer approval--you may charge them without ever requiring them to see or click anything (e.g. if your CSM or account manager obtains verbal approval or an e-mail message from the customer).

-Regardless, the process of triggering a managed subscription charge is the same: POST to the /subscriptions/charge endpoint of the FastSpring API with the customer's FastSpring subscription ID, and FastSpring will take care of the rest.
+POST to the /subscriptions/charge endpoint of the FastSpring API with the customer's FastSpring subscription ID, and FastSpring will take care of the rest.

 For more information, please see /subscriptions.